Lenyn Sosa Preview, Player Props: White Sox vs. Diamondbacks

 Lenyn Sosa At The Plate

-- In nine games this year (19.6%), Sosa has picked up an RBI, and in three of those games (6.5%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- Sosa has had at least one RBI in 19.1% of his games this year (nine of 47), with two or more RBI three times (6.4%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.